Denmark men's national ice hockey team

 The Danish national men's ice hockey team is the national ice hockey team for Denmark.
 The team is controlled by Danmarks Ishockey Union.
 It was founded in 1949, and as of 2022, the Danish team was ranked 10th in the IIHF World Rankings.
 Denmark currently has 4,255 players (0.07% of its population).
-Their coach is Danish Heinz Ehlers who replaced Janne Karlsson.
+Their coach is Swedish Mikael Gath.
 Denmark once held the record for the largest loss when they were defeated by Canada in 1949, 47–0, only being surpassed by New Zealand who were defeated by Australia 58–0 in 1987.

 History

 The team played its first world championship in 1949, led by player-coach and captain Jørgen Hviid.
-After not qualifying for a world championship since 1949, Denmark surprised many in 2003 by finishing in 11th place, including a tie game against that year's champions Canada.
+Denmark lost its first game played, by a 47–0 score to the Canada men's national team.